 3. Give the Skills Section Special Care

 The ATS is looking for words that indicate technical and specialized skill.
-Put in computer programs, competencies, trainings and other strengths, especially industry-specific ones.
+Put in computer programs, competencies, training and other strengths, especially industry-specific ones.
 Use recognizable acronyms and abbreviations.

 4. Watch the Typos